willh/willh.github.com/_posts/2014-04-09-agile-antipatterns.md

 <br />

 ####<a id="excessive_detail"> </a>Ultra-detailed user stories
 The 300 word user story covering all possible scenarios and all details, so that developers don't need to ever seek clarification on any issue.
 This often seems to be attempting to solve the symptom of a problem - sometimes that stories are too vague for developers to estimate accurately, or when there has been disagreement over the acceptance criteria of previous stories.
+This can also be a symptom of reluctance to iterate; that the story writer has to get it exactly right the first time as this is their only chance to define the feature.

 Remember, [a user story is a promise of a conversation](https://www.gov.uk/service-manual/agile/writing-user-stories.html) and shouldn't be used to obviate the need for one.
 The user story should be discussed before planning by a business stakeholder, a subject matter expert and a development team member and an appropriate level of detail recorded based on their agreed understanding of the user need.
 The story can contain acceptance criteria which should ideally then for acceptance tests, but excessive detail may preclude the ability for developers to make changes based on ongoing development (especially if changes are not allowed once the story is 'signed off' as ready).
+Embrace iteration and expect that even with great detail and certainty, you are unconsciously making all kinds of assumptions about user behaviour and user needs.
+Iterating on the features based on real feedback is the best way to meet needs, so encourage writing stories with just enough detail to create a [Minimum Viable Product](http://theleanstartup.com/principles) to test the assumptions and attempt to deliver value so that it can be put in front of real users.

 <br />